Classic Sports Journal

 What's CSJ All About?

 While paging through my dad’s leather-bound Pictorial History of American Sports (H.A.
-Schneider; copywrite 1952), I came across a drawing of Babe Ruth allegedly pointing at Wrigley Field’s center field (1932 World Series).
+Schneider; copywrite 1952), I came across a drawing of Babe Ruth (allegedly) pointing toward Wrigley Field’s center field (1932 World Series).
 Well, the story has it that he was telling the Chicago Cubs the location of where his home run was going to land.
-And yes, he homered in that direction and his Called Shot made this history book.
+Moments later, he homered in that direction and his Called Shot made this history book.
 Okay, who won (Yanks swept 4 games)?
 The Cubs were in the World Series?
 Yes, and they were quite good then.

 Stars of all types (and fleet animals like Man O’ War and Seabiscuit) were listed by their respective eras.
 Since it’s a large, thick book, one must bypass pics of barnstorming basketball teams (NY’s Original Celts), a write-up of NHL’s original six hockey teams, dramatic shots of Olympic champions, and drawings of legendary heavyweight boxers (i.e. Jack Dempsey vs. Gene Tunney).